minicomp/ed/documentation.md

 $ gem install bundler
 ~~~

+If you ran into problems following these instructions, you should try a more detailed walkthrough.
+Here’s [a great tutorial](https://www.chapterthree.com/blog/ruby-rvm-gemsets-and-bundlergemfiles) on how to do both rvm and Bundler from Rob Decker.

 You're very close.
-Now that Bundler is installed the final step is to install the gems we will need to run Ed: jekyll and jekyll-scholar.
+Now that Bundler is installed, the final step is to install the gems we will need to run Ed: jekyll and jekyll-scholar.
 To do so run the Gemfile this way:

 ~~~ bash
 $ bundle install